nicolardi/open_blog/src/blog/8-bitcoin-big-num.md

 the OpenSSL Toolkit (http://www.openssl.org/).
 ```

-In other words instead of rewriting the whole library Satoshi Nakamoto chose to extend a stable and widely used library.
+In other words, instead of rewriting the whole library Satoshi Nakamoto chose to extend a stable and widely used library.
 The CBigNum simply adds functionalities to it like for example a bunch of different constructors and operator overloading.

 :::tip